bearbob/Oakwood-Avenue-17/README.md

   <h3 align="center">Oakwood Avenue 17</h3>

   <p align="center">
-    A german adventure where you choose what comes next!
+    A german mystery-horror adventure where you choose what comes next!
     <br />
     <a href="https://github.com/bearbob/Oakwood-Avenue-17/wiki"><strong>Explore the docs »</strong></a>
     <br />